 Instruction Designed to Help Children Soar

-The Cygnet School is a non-profit private school primarily serving students in grades K-8.
-Our school is considered a ‘micro-school’ in that student enrollment is limited to 15-18 students per class in our 3 multiage academic classrooms.
+The Cygnet School is a non-profit private school primarily serving students in grades K-10.
+Our school is considered a ‘micro-school’ in that student enrollment is limited to 15-18 students per class in our 3 multiage academic classrooms, and 10 students in our Secondary Co-Op classroom.
 The multiage grouping approach allows children to work at their own level to reach understanding of concepts, with specific time set aside to directly teach new skills or skills with which students are experiencing difficulty.
 We have two full-time teaching assistants who work with students daily in addition to our highly qualified academic instructors.

 Our programs are inclusive of students with exceptional learning needs and we strive to follow a natural proportions model.
 The principle of natural proportions simply means children with differing abilities are included in classrooms in proportion to their presence in the general population.
 Approximately 20-25 percent of each classroom's capacity is reserved for children with special needs (inclusive of gifted students and students with disabilities).

 The Cygnet School is committed to a developmentally appropriate and highly engaging learning environment by designing academic experiences that incorporate student interests and account for their individual strengths and challenges.
 Our academic experiences are grounded in English Language Arts and Mathematical standards selected from the professional literature base as foundational knowledge and skills necessary for secondary school success.
 Curriculum materials are selected based on each student’s individual strengths, challenges, and interests.

 The Cygnet School approaches science and social studies through an interest and inquiry-based approach.
 Teachers design units and projects to teach the big ideas of science and social studies in a hands-on and developmentally appropriate manner.